piccard21/busy-load/README.md

 ## License

-Monolog is licensed under the MIT License - see the LICENSE file for details.
+busy-load is licensed under the MIT License - see the LICENSE file for details.